mpkerry/bootstrap_wksp/03_images/00_README.txt

 not at all yet in Firefox, although theoretically version 38 of FF will include support.
 IE?
 Ha :) Safari?
 Incomplete support (only x attributes, not the w attributes as above)

+Note that in the absence of support for srcset that the above tag does have a src attribute, so will not fail completely; it also has an alt tag for browsers without any support for images (and screenreaders).

 The picture tag, while a more versatile option, is also only supported fully in Chrome.
+You will need a fallback strategy.

 References